-How did I come up with this idea?
-Well, we need to go back 10 years when I arrived at the airport security with a suitcase full of meds, thinking: “Shit!
+Eleven years ago, I remembered arriving at airport security with a suitcase full of meds, thinking: “Shit!
 I’m going to be arrested today.”

-This near-jail-experience was actually the first trip I decided to take since my CRPS II diagnosis in 2010.
-I thought I was as organised as I could be, but I was wrong.
+This near-jail experience was the first flight I decided to take since my CRPS II diagnosis in 2010.
+And although I thought I was prepared – nothing could be further from the truth.

 The good news is I was not arrested!
 (Obviously)

-However, I did end up delaying the flight by 2 hours with my security debacle.
-And I can confidently say that no one on the plane liked me very much that day.
+However, I did end up delaying the flight by 2 hours trying to get through security without a pat-down (it would hurt my body too much).
+And I can confidently say that no one on the plane liked me very much.

-I wish I had someone to help me back then, and share with me what I’m about to share with you right now… Because experience is the only thing that qualifies you to put a chronic illness packing list together.
+I wish I had someone give me this advice back then because experience is the only thing that qualifies you to put a list like this together.

-I have hand tremors, so losing my papers is definitely not something I want to risk when I’m in a public space, like an airport.
-Try to use a folder that has a button, zip or velcro closure.
+I have hand tremors, so losing my papers is not something I want to risk when I’m in a public space, like an airport.
+Try to use a folder with a button, zip or velcro closure.

 Think about the small things here.
 It’s your most unexpected symptoms that make a difference in an airport.

 Your Latest Medical Script to Validate Your Medication